Cinderella - Sensory-Friendly Performance

-With the assistance of a generous grant from the Astra Foundation of Acton, MA, and with the help of the Autism Alliance of Metro West, we are excited to follow in the footsteps of Autism-Friendly Broadway performances of The Lion King and Mary Poppins as we offer a unique live theater performance of the musical Annie which has been specially adapted to serve the needs of audience members on the autism spectrum.
+With the assistance of a generous grant from the Astra Foundation we are excited to follow in the footsteps of Autism-Friendly Broadway performances of The Lion King and Mary Poppins as we offer a unique live theater performance of Cinderella which has been specially adapted to serve the needs of audience members on the autism spectrum or with sensory sensitivities.

-Our general performances of Annie will take place on the weekends of January 11th and January 18th, 2013, however the one performance on January 19th at noon will not be open to the general public.
-Tickets for that performance will be available exclusively to individuals with autism spectrum disorders and their supervising family members, caregivers or friends.
+Our general performances of Rodgers & Hammerstein's Cinderella will take place on the weekends of March 16th and 23rd, 2018.
+However, the 1:00pm performance on March 24th will not be open to the general public.
+Tickets for that performance will be available exclusively to individuals with sensory sensitivities or autism spectrum disorders and their supervising family members, caregivers or friends.

-There is only one autism-friendly performance available, so don't delay.
+There is only one Sensory-Friendly performance available, so don't delay.
 We have some subsidized tickets available to families for whom the cost of the tickets presents a financial hardship.
-If you have any questions about the tickets or the performance, please contact our autism-friendly show coordinator.
+If you have any questions about the tickets or the performance, please contact our Sensory-Friendly show coordinator.

 Despite our efforts, this performance will not be suitable for everyone.
-You are the expert where your child is concerned - please consider your child's sensory sensitivities and plan accordingly.
+You are the expert - please consider your own / your child's sensory sensitivities and plan accordingly.

-The performance is about 2 hours long plus a 15 minute intermission.
+The performance is about 2 hours, 30 minutes long including a 20-minute intermission.
 We understand that this is a long time, and we expect that there will be some audience movement between the auditorium and the lobby and the "chill-out" space.
-We also understand that some audience members might have to leave before the end of the show.
+We also understand that some audience members might choose to leave before the end of the show.